eltechnic0/arduino_control/README.md

 ### Writing a custom script

 Custom scripts are subclasses of the `Script` class from the `app_script` module.
-They must implement the `run` function at least, and to send commands to the Arduino the convenience method `serial_write` should be used.
+They must implement the `run` function at least, and they should use the convenience method `serial_write` to send commands to the Arduino.
 They must be stored in the scripts folder.
 For an example, see `script_test.py`.

 ### Running a script

 To run a script either use the web interface (not implemented yet) or make a request to `/serialScript` with the name of the script and the kwargs as json payload.
 For example:

 ```python
 requests.post('http://localhost:8080/serialScript',